-- (1) If data does not comply with regulation 43, an insurer must document appropriately the limitations of the data, including a description of whether and how those limitations will be remedied and of the functions within the system of governance of the insurer responsible for that process. - (2) Matters relating to the limitations of the data described in paragraph (1) must be included in the reporting of deficiencies in regulation 7(2). - (3) Before adjustments to remedy limitations are made to it, data that does not comply with regulation 43 must be recorded and stored appropriately.
+- (1) If data does not comply with regulation 26, an insurer must document appropriately the limitations of the data, including a description of whether and how those limitations will be remedied and of the functions within the system of governance of the insurer responsible for that process. - (2) Matters relating to the limitations of the data described in paragraph (1) must be included in the reporting of deficiencies in regulation 7(2). - (3) Before adjustments to remedy limitations are made to it, data that does not comply with regulation 26 must be recorded and stored appropriately.

-PART 3: SOLVENCY CAPITAL REQUIREMENT
+PART 4: SOLVENCY CAPITAL REQUIREMENT

-45 Solvency Capital Requirement
+28 Solvency Capital Requirement

-- (1) An insurer must calculate its SCR on the presumption that the insurer will pursue its business as a going concern. - (2) An insurer's SCR has been calibrated to ensure all quantifiable risks to which the insurer is exposed are taken into account. - (3) Pursuant to paragraph (2), an insurer's SCR covers unexpected losses relating to existing business of the insurer. - (4) An insurer's SCR corresponds to the Value-at-Risk of the basic own-funds of an insurer subject to a confidence level of 99.5% over a one-year period. - (5) In complying with regulation 5, an insurer must- - (a) determine its SCR using the standard formula approach in regulation 51; and - (b) apply any adjustment to its SCR as may be specified by the Authority as a capital add-on in accordance with regulation 52.
+- (1) The SCR for a dormant insurer is the amount of regulatory capital necessary to ensure that its assets exceed all of its liabilities, including those relating to the insurer's operational management and regulatory compliance. - (2) The SCR for an insurer, other than a dormant insurer, corresponds to the Value-at-Risk of its basic own-funds subject to a confidence level of 99.5% over a one-year period. - (3) An insurer must calculate its SCR on the presumption that the insurer will pursue its business as a going concern, using the standard formula approach in paragraph (6). - (4) An insurer's SCR has been calibrated to ensure all quantifiable risks to which the insurer is exposed are taken into account and covers unexpected losses relating to existing business of the insurer. - (5) The standard formula approach used to determine an insurer's SCR is the sum of - - (a) its SCR determined using the standard formula approach in paragraph (6); and - (b) any adjustment as may be specified by the Authority as a capital add-on under regulation 29. - (6) The insurer's SCR using the standard formula approach is -